 In the “Format” section you can click on the format to open a drop-down list of all available formats.

 If your goal is to bulk update your Shopify store data or migrate to another Shopify store then you will need to select one of “Excelify: …” formats.

-We suggest using “Excelify: Excel” format which would export Excel XLSX file.
-Excel files are a lot more stable than CSV files, allows using formulas and are more user friendly.
+We suggest using the “Excelify: Excel” format which would export the Excel XLSX file.
+Excel files are a lot more stable than CSV files, allows using formulas, and are more user friendly.